 To request a deferred offer letter, contact your international admissions team and include your Centennial ID number with your request.
 If you applied through an agent, please contact your agent to defer your start date at Centennial College.

 International students who pay their first-semester tuition fees will automatically secure a seat in the next intake if they decide to defer.
-New requests for deferral will be processed up until the deadline to withdraw in the Fall 2020 semester (one week past the September 14 start date).

 Consider the benefits of starting your program online: